Nolfi24/FiveM-Loadingscreen/README.md

 Setup

-1. go to js/main.js to change the logo
+1. Go to js/main.js to change the logo line 103

+2. Change the top text in the index.html